RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/interfaceWidgets.rst

 create a widget is the parent of the widget.

-You can group widgets by creating a ``Frame``, ``LabelFrame``, or a ``PanedWindow`` and then adding widgets to it.
+You can group widgets by creating a ``Frame``, ``LabelFrame``, or a ``PanedWindow`` widget and then add widgets to it.
 This is the standard way to "layout" a GUI interface.
 This will become clearer as you build interfaces in the next several lessons.

 Creating Widgets
 ================